 Dividend income from associates relates to dividends recognised in 2019 from Noriker Power Limited (Noriker) and GHS.
-Noriker paid a dividend in specie of GRID shares and cash of £1.2 million up to Gresham House plc (2018: £nil) and GHS made dividends of £172,000 in the accommodate acquisition activity as part of our year (2018: £211,000).
+Noriker paid a dividend in specie of GRID shares and cash of £1.2 million up to Gresham House plc (2018: £nil) and GHS made dividends of £172,000 in the year (2018: £211,000).
 These are recognised in the share of associates profit line in the income statement and separated out as part of the adjusted operating profit metric disclosure.